ABOUT ERIN JONES-WESLEY

 Erin Jones-Wesley has always been drawn to moments where pressure meets performance.

-Her experience producing events and digital content sparked a deeper interest in storytelling, which she pursued as a Producing Fellow in the Master of Fine Arts program at the American Film Institute Conservatory.
-While at AFI, Erin produced multiple short films, including her thesis film ’Til Life Do Us Part, which earned Best Producer at the Seoul International Film Festival and became a profitable project.
-During this time, she was also selected by the Miss Universe and Miss USA Organization to represent her city as Miss Santa Monica USA 2019, placing second runner-up at the Miss California USA pageant.
+Producing events sparked a deeper interest in storytelling, which she pursued as a Producing Fellow in the Master of Fine Arts program at the American Film Institute Conservatory.
+While at AFI, she produced multiple short films, including her thesis film 'Til Life Do Us Part, which earned Best Producer at the Seoul International Film Festival and became a profitable project.
+During this time, she was also selected by the Miss Universe and Miss USA Organization to represent her city as Miss Santa Monica USA 2019, placing second runner-up at the Miss California USA pageant in 2020.

 Alongside her on-camera and executive work, Erin has written personal essays exploring identity, culture, and modern life, with bylines in Refinery29 and Vocal.

-Eventually, Erin returned fully to the camera with perspective.
+Eventually, Erin returned to the camera with perspective.
 She expanded into hosting and cultural commentary, breaking down pop culture with clarity, humor, and context.
-Her work has been featured in People, Refinery29, and LA Times Studios, and supported through programs like Meta POPs.
+She has collaborated with major brands like Meta, Hulu, Coca-Cola, and Frito-Lay.
+She also speaks and hosts on podcasts, at conferences, and brand events, bringing the same clarity and humor to live stages that she brings to the screen.